“I’m moving soon and I need certification to take my taxidermy with me. Can you help?”

 If you’re from the U.K, you can apply for a CITES permit through the .gov website, which also has guidance on how to fill in the forms correctly.
 Please click the button below to be redirected to the application page

-BEWARE of wildlife laws
+Beware of wildlife laws

 it’s always worth double checking to see if any other wildlife laws apply to your specimen.
 Even if your specimen is not CITES protected, it could be subject to other wildlife laws in place.
 Otters, for example are a European protected species (EPS) and is also fully protected under Schedule 5 of the Wildlife and Countryside Act 1981 and is an offence to be in possession of one (dead or alive).

-Do I need a ‘Certificate of Health’ for my Taxidermy mount?
+Do I need a 'certificate of health' for my taxidermy mount?

 Different regulations apply to different species and there are standards in place for the care, treatment and processing of animals.
 However, in most situations (especially with strict Australian & U.S border controls) you’ll need an EHC (Export Health Certificate), which is a document that proves your taxidermy specimen is free from diseases and pests that could potentially harm native flora & fauna in the country it’s headed for.